-Both the consolidated and the Company's financial statements are for the year ended 31 December 2012 and present comparative information for the year ended 31 December 2011.
+Both the consolidated and the Company's financial statements are for the year ended 31 December 2013 and present comparative information for the year ended 31 December 2012.
+All intra-group transactions, balances, income and expenditure are eliminated upon consolidation.

-The Group's financial statements incorporate the financial statements of ImmuPharma plc and other entities controlled by the Company ('the subsidiaries').
+The Group's financial statements incorporate the financial statements of ImmuPharma plc and other entities controlled by the company ('the subsidiaries').
 Control is achieved where the company has the power to govern the financial and operating policies of an investee entity so as to obtain benefits from its activities.
+The financial statements of these other entities cease to be included in the Group financial statements from the date that control ceases.